-A principal represents any name associated with a subject.
-A subject could have multiple names, potentially one for each different service it needs to access.
-A subject, therefore, comprises a set of principals, such as in the code sample below:
+A Principal represents any name associated with a Subject.
+A Subject could have multiple names, potentially one for each different service it needs to access.
+A Subject, therefore, comprises a set of Principals, as illustrated by the code sample below:

 '''

-Java

 public interface Principal {

 public String getName();

 }

 public final class Subject {

 public Set getPrincipals()

 }

-C++
+'''

+'''

 class Principal {

 public:

 std::string getName() const=0;}

 class Subject {

 public:

 Principal::set& getPrincipals();

 }

 '''

-Principals populate the subject when the subject successfully authenticates to a service.
+Principals populate the Subject when the Subject successfully authenticates to a service.
 You do not have to rely on public keys and/or certificates if your operational environment has no need for such robust technologies.

-To return the principal name(s) for a subject from the application context, use getCallerPrincipal.
+To return the Principal name(s) for a Subject from the application context, use getCallerPrincipal().